mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 ## Introduction:
 This is a technical repo to demonstrate the application deployment using MongoDB Atlas and AWS Elastic Beanstalk.
-This tuotorial is intended for those who wants to
+This tutorial is intended for those who want to
 1. Have a rapid application deployment
 2. Test out the features of an application
 3. Fail fast in their development cycle
 4. Want to try out the AWS Elastic Beanstalk and MongoDB Atlas

 ## [MongoDB Atlas](https://www.mongodb.com/atlas)
-MongoDB Atlas is an all purpose database having features like Document Model, Geo-spatial , Time-seires, hybrid deployment, multi cloud services.
+MongoDB Atlas is an all-purpose database having features like Document Model, Geo-spatial, Time-seires, hybrid deployment, and multi-cloud services.
-It evolved as "Developer Data Platform", intended to reduce the developers workload on development and management the database environment.
+It evolved as a "Developer Data Platform", intended to reduce the developers' workload on the development and management of the database environment.
-It also provide a free tier to test out the application / database features.
+It also provides a free tier to test out the application/database features.

 ## [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/)